 \subsection{Comparison of Effectiveness}

-The results in Tab.~\ref{table_comparison} present the average interaction time across all participants for each of the four scenarios.
-Our proposed FAM-HRI achieves the shortest interaction time among all baseline methods, demonstrating its efficiency in processing seamless multi-modal inputs.
+The results in Tab.~\ref{table_comparison} present the average interaction time across participants for each of the four scenarios.
+FAM-HRI achieves the shortest interaction time among baseline methods, demonstrating its efficiency in processing seamless multimodal inputs.
 Unlike language-only methods, which require precise verbal descriptions, or gesture-based approaches, which depend on physical movement, FAM-HRI leverages gaze-language fusion to streamline intent inference.
 Furthermore, methods relying on teleoperation or physical demonstration exhibit longer interaction times due to manual corrections and additional user input steps.
 These results confirm that FAM-HRI enables faster interactions, making it a practical and efficient solution for real-world human-robot collaboration.